primedata-ai/docs/docs/events-tracking.md

 | `scope`    | Yes      | This is identical to the data source ID / `X-Client-ID`, currently this has to be specified explicitly. |

+### Response

-The above request should response with a `200`-status response with a body of:
+The described request should response with a `200`-status response with a body of:
 ```json
 {"updated": 0}
 ````